red-devils-ada/data_stroy/index.md

 In most countries, the emission per capita has been decreasing, a welcome trend.
 China, which is mostly seen as a heavy polluter, has in fact very low emission per person (mostly due to their enormous population).
 The recent heaviest polluter is suprisingly Mongolia.
 Herding is a business and a way of life in Mongolia.
 A large segment of the Mongolian population (small-scale and large-scale herders) remains dependent on livestock production as their primary means of livelihood.

-Next to Mongolia, the biggest consumers are Australia, Uruguary and New Zealand (all in the top 10 meat consuming countries of the world.[https://www.worldatlas.com/articles/top-meat-consuming-countries-in-the-world.html]
+Next to Mongolia, the biggest emitters are Australia, Uruguay and New Zealand (all in the top 10 meat consuming countries of the world).[https://www.worldatlas.com/articles/top-meat-consuming-countries-in-the-world.html]

 ### Who are the food producers ?